Book an appointment using SetMore

 When CPS opens an investigation into your family, it is done for various reasons related to allegations made regarding potential abuse or neglect of your child.
 These sorts of allegations can range from extremely credible to completely off base and fabricated.
 However, just the same CPS will investigate these allegations if there is any degree of credibility or evidence to substantiate them.
 This means that if an allegation is made against you or a member of your household, then you need to be prepared to participate and offend yourself in an investigation.

 One of the most frequently asked questions that I receive regarding CPS investigations is what happens if the agency attempts to remove your child from your home.
 This can be an extremely and intimidating experience for many families.
 From having worked with many families who have found themselves in this unfortunate position, I can tell you that it is normal to feel powerless and at the mercy of the state.
-Even when the situation is not as dire as you may think, that could be a little consolation to having your family completely altered due to the possibility that your child has been neglected or abused either by you or a member of your household.
+Even when the situation is not as dire as you may think, that could be a little consolation to have your family completely altered due to the possibility that your child has been neglected or abused either by you or a member of your household.

 Because so much of a CPS case occurs behind the scenes, this can be an especially troubling situation for families like yours to find themselves in.
 At least in a divorce or child custody case, you can be a part of the process from beginning to end.
-On the other hand, a CPS case follows the processes that Texas and the legislature approved for Child Protective Services in the Family and Protective Services department.
-As a result, certain elements of your case R were handled without your immediate input.
+On the other hand, a CPS case follows the processes that Texas and the legislature approved for Child Protective Services in the Family and Protective Services Department.
+As a result, certain elements of your case were handled without your immediate input.
 This does not mean that you will have no say so in your case.
-However, what it does mean is that you need to be aware of your case's likely circumstances before the case begins.
+However, what it does mean is that you need to be aware of your case’s likely circumstances before the case begins.

 Probably the most disheartening and intimidating portion of a CPS case relates to when your child is removed from your home.
 I do not want to give you the impression that your child likely could be removed from your home.
 However, since it is a possibility, I think it is a subject that demands some discussion and merits careful analysis.
 It is better to learn about this and start thinking about it now rather than to find yourself in a position where you are asking questions as your child is walking out the door.